jkomoros/boardgame/boardgame-util/README.md

 then operate as an admin (e.g. make whatever moves they want on a game, view the state from the perspective of any user, etc).

+### OfflineDevMode

+If provided, this mode will not check that the firebase auth tokens are legitimate, and will instruct the client to not bother reaching out to the firebase server to authenticate.
+This is an extremely dangerous option and may not be enabled in prod.

 ### AdminUserIds

 When adminmode chcecking is enabled (which is the default, see above), only